Big Article on Upcoming Screening

 October 22, 2011

-Wow, the response at the
+Wow, the

-screening at the San Diego Museum of Man
+response at the screening at the San Diego Museum of Man

-was
+was amazing!

-and Victoria).
-Jerry Boyd and
+Victoria).
+Jerry Boyd

-the museum.
+at the museum.

 .......

-................Grace Johnson (Museum
+................Grace Johnson

-of Man) and Spencer MacCallum.......................Jorge
+(Museum of Man) and Spencer MacCallum.......................Jorge

 Quintana shows off a pot.